claytondaley/DAM4/README.md

  - [x] Provide a transparent experience for ResourceSpace despite the ZF2 wrapper layer.
  - [x] Pageview Tracking - Capture legacy page requests as they pass through the Zend layer, getting around limitations in the legacy RS code arising from AJAX calls.
 Opportunities for improvement include:
  - [x] Authentication (using ZfcUser) - Bridge Zend\Authentication to the RS codebase so Zend modules can be used for site-wide authentication.
-     - [ ] Upgrade to ZfcUser 2.x branch (blocked by ZfcUserAdmin dependency)
      - [ ] Reset password experience
  - [x] Enhanced Authentication (using ZfcUserAdmin) - Add compatible user admin screens (then hijack legacy URLs)
-     - [ ] Upgrade to support ZfcUser 2.x
  - [x] Branding - Make it easy to brand aspects of the system including the logo, page titles, and other descriptions
      - [x] Ensure branding extends to ZfcUser
      - [x] Ensure branding extends to ZfcUserAdmin